-Surely, Empire is one of the greatest sequels ever created, on par with The Godfather, Part II.
-After the unexpectedly explosive success of A New Hope, pressure had risen to create sequels that built on the excitement of the original.
-Interestingly enough, George Lucas suffered from too many health conditions as a result of the stress of the first film so he persuaded Irvin Kershner, an independent film director and lecturer at USC (he was a former professor of George Lucas) not George Lucas, directed the film.
-Instead, Lucas wrote the story and produced the film.
-Lucas initially hired Leigh Brackett, a science fiction writer, to write the script but he did not like the initial draft and then he suddenly died of cancer so Lucas wrote the script himself with significant help and re-writes from Lawrence “Larry” Kasdan.
-In total, Kershner spent about three years directing Empire, which became his singular film achievement of his career, and he later turned down the opportunity to direct the third part of the trilogy, Return of the Jedi.
-Lucas sought to liberate himself from the constraints of Hollywood by financing the film all himself, securing approximately $33M in private financing and loans.
+After the unexpected explosive success of A New Hope, pressure had risen to create a sequel that adequately built on the excitement of the original.
+Interestingly enough, George Lucas suffered from too many health conditions as a result of the stress of the first film so he persuaded Irvin Kershner, an independent film director and lecturer at USC (a former professor who taught George Lucas), to direct the film.
+Meanwhile, Lucas wrote the story and produced the film.
+Lucas initially hired Leigh Brackett, a science fiction writer, to draft the script but he did not like the initial draft and then she suddenly died of cancer so Lucas wrote the script himself with significant help and re-writes from Lawrence “Larry” Kasdan.
+In total, Kershner spent about three years directing Empire, which became the singular praiseworthy film achievement of his career, and he later turned down the opportunity to direct the third part of the trilogy, Return of the Jedi.
+Lucas sought to liberate himself from the constraints of Hollywood by financing Empire himself, securing approximately $33M in private financing and loans.